We found 9 orthopedic reconstructive surgeons who accept Medicare near Boise, ID.

 Clinical interests: Arthroscopic Surgery, Neck Problems, Arthritis, Spine Problems, Fractures, Trauma, Lower Back ...
 (Read more)

-Dr. Robert Walker is an orthopedic traumatologist, orthopedic reconstructive surgeon, and sports medicine specialist.
-His clinical interests encompass sports health.
-Dr. Walker accepts Medicare insurance.
+Dr. Robert Walker works as an orthopedic traumatologist, orthopedic reconstructive surgeon, and sports medicine specialist in Meridian, ID and Boise, ID.
+Areas of particular interest for Dr. Walker include sports health.
+Dr. Walker is in-network for Medicare insurance.
+He is a graduate of Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine and a graduate of Vanderbilt University Medical Center's residency program.
 He has an open panel.
-Dr. Walker attended medical school at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-He completed his residency training at Vanderbilt University Medical Center.

 Clinical interests: Sports Health